nqxcode/laravel-exception-notifier/README.md

 ## Installation

-Require this package in your composer.json and run composer update:
+Require this package in your composer.json:

 ```bash
 composer require "nqxcode/laravel-exception-notifier"